luisranu/reduce_SNPs/README.md

 ### Example logic:
 With a distance threshold of 1000 nucleotides (`-d 1000`) and a frequency threshold of 0.05 (`-f 0.05`), a new **non redundant** SNP will be included if:
 - It is **more than 1000 nucleotides** away from the last selected SNP, **or**
-- It is within 1000 nucleotides but its allele frequency differs by at least 0.05 from **each** of the last three selected SNPs.
+- It is within 1000 nucleotides but its allele frequency differs by at least 0.05 from **each** of the last two selected SNPs.

 ## 🎯 Why Reduce SNPs?